Double-headed eagle: Artwork

-In the painting Attack by Edvard Isto, the double-headed eagle is tearing away the law book from the Finnish Maiden.
+In the painting The Attack by Edvard Isto, the double-headed eagle, symbolizing Russia, is tearing away the book of laws from the Finnish Maiden.

 In the painting Sanctified Kosovo by Dragutin Inkiostri Medenjak, the double-headed eagle is holding the Serbian flag in one claw and ripping the flag of the Ottoman Empire in the other.

+A vivat ribbon commemorating the Battle of Tannenberg with a single-headed eagle fight against a double-headed eagle.